multimediallc/codeowners-plus/README.md

 These are features missing from GitHub code owners that are supported by Codeowners Plus:

 * Smart dismissal of stale reviews (only dismiss review when owned files change, rather than any reviewable push)
+* Admin bypass functionality for emergency overrides by repository administrators
 * Supports multiple owners of files (`AND` ownership rules)
   * GitHub CODEOWNERS supports only `OR` ownership rules, in contrast
 * Directory-level code ownership files to assign fine-grained code ownership